brunoleos/obsidian-tagverse/PUBLISHING.md

 ### Step 4: Create GitHub Repository

 1. Go to https://github.com/new
-2. Repository name: `obsidian-dynamic-tag-renderer`
+2. Repository name: `obsidian-tagverse`
-3. Description: "Dynamically render Obsidian tags with custom JavaScript"
+3. Description: "Transform tags into interactive universes of JavaScript-powered content"
 4. Make it **PUBLIC** (required for community plugins)
 5. **Don't** initialize with README (you already have one)
 6. Click "Create repository"